exceedone/exment/docs/plugin_quickstart.md

 - Namespace should be ** App\Plugins\(plugin name) **.
 - When it matches the trigger condition registered on the plugin management screen, the plugin is called and the execute function in Plugin.php is executed.

-- The Plugin class extends class "PluginTrigger".
+- The Plugin class extends class "PluginTriggerBase".
-PluginTrigger owns properties such as the caller's custom table $custom_table and table value $custom_value,
+PluginTriggerBase owns properties such as the caller's custom table $custom_table and table value $custom_value,
 When the execute function is called, its value is assigned to that property.
 For details on properties, please refer to [Plugin Reference](plugin_reference.md).